tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 }
 ~~~~~~~

 When running the test, the canned response returned by the fake server is set in HTML as `10500.988` and passed into the `requestPortfolioValue` method.
-When the test then continues to `getPortfolioValue()`, an instance of the browser is controlled to click on a button that makes the `GET` request using JQuery.
+When the test continues to `getPortfolioValue`, an instance of the browser is controlled to click on a button that makes the `GET` request using JQuery.
+We control the web browser using [Selenium](http://docs.seleniumhq.org/).
 The canned response is returned to JQuery for display.
 The HTML specification is the part that describes the assertion and after running, would look like the following.

 ![](images/part2/design.md/test-ui-only-specification-result.png)